Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 • Splenic marginal zone lymphoma (SMZL)begins in the spleen and may spread to the peripheral blood and bone marrow.
 One of the first signs of SMZL is an enlarged spleen; however, symptoms can be slow to develop.
 SMZL has been associated with hepatitis C infection.
 Treatment for hepatitis C with interferon (either alone or in combination with ribavirin) may result in a remission of the patient’s lymphoma.

 For patients with SMZL who do not have hepatitis C or any symptoms of lymphoma, the first allopathic treatment may be the watch-and-wait approach.
-Allopathic treatment is generally started when an enlarged spleen starts to cause symptoms or produces low white blood cell counts.
+Allopathic treatment is generally started when an splenomegaly starts to cause symptoms or produces low white blood cell counts.
 For symptomatic patients who are hepatitis-C negative, treatment may include:

-• Splenectomy.
+• Splenectomy,

-• Single-agent chemotherapy.
+• Single-agent chemotherapy,

-• Combination chemotherapy plus rituximab (Rituxan).
+• Combination chemotherapy plus rituximab (Rituxan):

 • R-CVP (rituximab, cyclophosphamide, vincristine and prednisone).

-• R-CHOP (rituximab plus cyclophosphamide, doxorubicin [hydroxydoxorubicin], Oncovin and prednisone).
+• R-CHOP (rituximab plus cyclophosphamide, doxorubicin [hydroxy doxorubicin], Oncovin and prednisone).

 • BR (bendamustine hydrochloride (Bendeka), rituximab).